The Lunch ProEst. 2020 · The Lunch Pro since 2023

 Key Highlights for Sunday Lunch Prep

-• Prepare sandwich fillings like chicken salad, tuna, or egg salad and store them separately from bread to prevent sogginess.
+• Prepare sandwich fillings such as chicken salad, tuna salad, or egg salad, and store them separately from the bread to prevent sogginess.

-• Portion fresh fruits and vegetables into individual containers, washing and cutting them for grab-and-go convenience.
+• Portion fresh fruits and vegetables into individual containers, then wash and cut them for grab-and-go convenience.

 • Cook and portion protein-rich foods like grilled chicken, hard-boiled eggs, or quinoa for balanced lunch combinations.